Why Band Birds and How to Get Involved

 Hunting regulations are informed by data from prior years’ hunts.
 Banding data helps assess how various age and sex classes are reacting to hunting pressure.

 If all this sounds like something you’d like to get involved in you’ll first need to find a nearby banding station.
-You can consult the following list: https://birdnet.org/info-for-ornithologists/observatories/ Being trained as a bander or banding assistant is a long process that can take years, depending on the level of independence you’re seeking.
+You can consult the following list: https://birdnet.org/info-for-ornithologists/observatories/ or do an internet search on “bird banding” and your state.
+Being trained as a bander or banding assistant is a long process that can take years, depending on the level of independence you’re seeking.
 A trainee more or less becomes an apprentice to the bander and over many visits learns how to record data and handle birds before then moving on to extracting birds from nets and/or traps, applying the bands and determing age and sex of the birds.

 It is important to realize that not everyone has the necessary skills, dexterity and the good eyesight needed to become a bander.
 These people can help out at a station in other capacities such as being a scribe, an extractor of birds from the nets or by helping to carry the birds back to the station from the nets.